dtminnick/codebits/R/count_by_hour_interval.md

 ```

 With the exception of the first event, all the events in this data frame
-will overlap at least one interval, and there will be hours in the day
+will overlap at least two intervals, and there will be hours in the day
 in which there are no active events.
 The data frame looks like this.

 ``` r